 Your MAP can only take you as far as you have content to feed it.
 And like all high performance machines, the quality of the fuel is a critical consideration.

-However, it is important to understand the creative content alchemists are not always the same people who actually drive the car.
+However, it’s important to understand the creative content alchemists are not always the same people who actually drive the car.

-The person behind the wheel is as important as the right fuel and a powerful engine.
-A bad driver can make a terrible experience out of even the fanciest of cars.
+The person behind the wheel is just as important as having the right fuel and a powerful engine.
+A bad driver can make a terrible experience out of even the most well-made, fanciest of cars.

 No matter your mission, if your MAP is sitting in the garage it’s not part of the solution!
 Make sure the engine works, fuel it up, hire a qualified driver and start delivering incredible customer experiences.